ThomasWDev/tryve/README.md

 ## How to run Tryve

 1 .
-Clone by typing `git clone https://github.com/ThomasWDev/tryve.git` on terminal / CMD
+Clone by typing `git clone https://pacifio@bitbucket.org/tbltechnerds/tryve_flutter.git` on terminal / CMD
 2 .
-Type `cd tryve_flutter`/Users/thomaswoodfin/Documents/TRVE/tryve_flutter
+Type `cd tryve_flutter`/Users/thomaswoodfin/Documents/TRVETBL/tryve_flutter

 ## Install flutter if you don't have flutter installed

 1 .
 Go to [this](https://flutter.dev/docs/get-started/install) Url .
-If updating, go to https://flutter.dev/docs/development/tools/sdk/upgrading

 2 .
 Click on the respective platform and download flutter-*.zip